divyatadimeti/patchtst_flashattention/README.md

 Provides utility functions for conducting performance experiments on the PatchTST model with different configurations like patch sizes, batch sizes, and number of workers.
 Includes dynamic and head-specific pruning experiments, integration with Weights and Biases for logging, and orchestration of training sessions using PyTorch Lightning.
 Utilizes custom callbacks for detailed performance metrics.

+#### patchtst_flash.py

+Implements the FlashAttention2 mechanism within the PatchTST model.
+Extends PyTorch and Hugging Face's Transformers frameworks to integrate custom attention mechanisms.
+Includes classes for configurable model parameters and attention processes.

+#### patchtst_model.py

+Implements the PatchTST model as a PyTorch Lightning module, supporting different attention mechanisms including FlashAttention2.
+Enables dynamic and static pruning of attention heads.
+Provides comprehensive methods for training, validation, and testing phases, including performance logging for MSE and MAE losses.

+#### pruning_utils.py

+Provides utility functions for pruning attention heads.
+Supports both static and dynamic pruning.

+#### run.py

+Script to run experiments with the PatchTST model.
+Supports testing different configurations with patch sizes, batch sizes, and number of workers through command-line arguments.
+Utilizes configurations loaded from config.yaml file and integrates experiments defined in `experiment_utils.py`.
+Ensures only one type of experiment is conducted at a time.

 ### Installation